guettli/programming-guidelines/README.md

 ```
 Client: My name is Bob
 Server: Hi Bob, nice to meet you.
-Server: But are you really Bob.
-Please proof this to me.
+Server: But are you really Bob?
+Server: Please prove to me that you're Bob.
 You can use method foo, bar, blu for authentication
 Client: I choose method "blu"
 Server: Ok, then please tell send the magic blu token
 Client: Here it is xyuasdusd8..
 I hope you like it.